StoneyJackson/dip/README.md

 Add the URL as a webhook to your GitHub project and let the auto deployment begin.

-## Customization with hooks
+## Customization: hooks

-A hook is an executable script that runs either before or after each major operation on a branch.
-Hooks are added by placing them in the directory corresponding to when it should be ran.
+You can extend dip's behavior with hooks.
+A hook is an executable script that is placed in one of the following directories:

-    .dip/hooks/branch-clone-post/   - After branch is cloned
-    .dip/hooks/branch-clone-pre/    - Before branch is cloned
-    .dip/hooks/branch-delete-post/  - After branch is deleted
-    .dip/hooks/branch-delete-pre/   - Before branch is deleted
-    .dip/hooks/branch-update-post/  - After branch is updated
-    .dip/hooks/branch-update-pre/   - Before branch is updated
+* .dip/hooks/clone/
+* .dip/hooks/delete/
+* .dip/hooks/pull/

+Each directory corresponds to one of the basic operations performed on branches when `dip update` is ran. `clone` is performed to clone out a branch for the first time. `delete` is performed when a branch no longer exists in origin.
+`pull` is performed to pull changes from origin.

+* Each hook in an operation directory is ran in lexicographical order to perform the operation.
+* If any hook returns non-zero the operation is aborted for the current branch.
 * Before a hook is run, the current working directory is set to the root of the dip project.
-* The name of the target branch is passed as the first command-line argurment.
+* The name of the target branch is passed as the first command-line argument.
-* If a pre-hook exits with a non-zero value, all following hooks and the operation itself is aborted.
-* More than one hook may be installed for each event.
-Hooks are executed in the order they are globbed.
+* The default behavior for each operation is in a script `4_main.bash`.
+This makes it convenient to alter its behavior directly, or to install "pre" and "post" scripts.

-## Example hook - database migration
+### Example hook - database migration

 This hook runs the application's bin/migrate-database command that presumably updates the application's database.
-Let's assume it's called `dbmigrate.bash`:

     #!/bin/bash
+    # FILE: dbmigrate.bash
     branch="$1"                 # retrieve the branch name from the command-line cd "$branch"                # move into the branch subdirectory bin/migrate-database        # run database migrations
+    exit $?                     # return the exit code of bin/migrate-database

 We want this to run after a branch is first cloned and after it is updated.
-You can either copy dbmigrate.bash into each hook subdirectory, or you could symlink it (or any variation thereof).
-In this example, we'll store our hook in .dip/hooks and symlink it into branch-clone-post and branch-update-post

-    $ cd .dip/hooks
-    $ cp path/to/dbmigrate.bash .
     $ chmod +x dbmigrate.bash
-    $ cd branch-clone-post
-    $ ln -s ../dbmigrate.bash .
-    $ cd ../branch-update-post
-    $ ln -s ../dbmigrate.bash .
+    $ cp dbmigrate.bash .dip/hooks/clone/9_dbmigrate.bash
+    $ cp dbmigrate.bash .dip/hooks/pull/9_dbmigrate.bash

-## Example hook - filter non-deployment branches
+### Example hook - filter non-deployment branches

 This hook demonstrates how you might exclude some branches from being cloned (deployed).
 Here we assume that all branches that are prefixed with `wip-` are a work in progress and should not be deployed.
-We'll assume this script is called filter-wip.bash

     #!/bin/bash
+    # FILE: filterwip.bash
     branch="$1"
     if [ "$branch" = "wip-*" ] ; then
-        exit 1                      # Exit non-zero to stop further processing fi
+        exit 1                      # abort operation
+    fi
-    exit 0                          # Exit zero continues processing
+    exit 0                          # continue operation

 Let's link it in.

-    $ cd .dip/hooks
-    $ cp path/to/filter-wip.bash .
-    $ chmod +x filter-wip.bash
+    $ chmod +x filterwip.bash
-    $ cd branch-clone-pre
-    $ ln -s ../filter-wip.bash  0-filter-wip.bash
+    $ mv filterwip.bash .dip/hooks/clone/0_filterwip.bash

 We prefixed the hook with `0-` to help ensure it would run before any other hooks in branch-clone-pre.
 That way if our filter returns non-zero, no other